-The delivery of the Management Plan will be monitored through a suite of monitoring indicators which have been developed for each policy.
-These are listed in Appendix 6.
+The delivery of the Management Plan will be monitored through the national Protected Landscape Targets and Outcomes Framework.
+These targets are listed in appendix 6 where a suite of additional monitoring indicators which have been developed for each policy are also listed.